-Gstaad, Adelboden, Haslital, and Engelberg are other legendary family ski resorts in Switzerland, postcard perfect villages lead to vast ski terrain, very popular with the well to do European families and celebrities.
+Gstaad, Adelboden, Haslital, and Engelberg are other legendary family ski resorts in Switzerland, postcard perfect villages lead to vast ski terrain, very popular with the well-to-do European families and celebrities.

 Verbier is a vibrant Swiss French ski village with top hotels and restaurants, and some very steep terrain off Mont Fort and Mont Gelee, amazing scenery including Mont Blanc and the Matterhorn in the distance, plus extensive snow parks and kids ski school programs.
 Verbier is part of Switzerland’s vast 4 Vallées.

-Region du Midi is the Swiss side of the vast Portes du Soleil ski region including the Swiss ski villages of Champery, Les Crosets, Champoussin and Morgins.
+Dents du Midi is the Swiss side of the vast Portes du Soleil ski region including the Swiss ski villages of Champery, Les Crosets, Champoussin and Morgins.
 This is the largest international ski resort in the world allowing you to ski between Switzerland and France and second in size only the the Les Trois Vallées Ski Region of France.

 Arosa Lenzerheide is classic alpine resort, with so many aspects and three unique ski areas surrounding a lake.
 Modern lifts connect Lenzerheide to Arosa, and climb the impressive Rothorn peak.
 Families will love the sunny wide slopes, the World Cup race trail, and the sledding in the spectacularly scenic region.